 Two ladies going out for Bingo and dinner

 Things didn’t run so smoothly at dinner and there were a couple of MAJOR tantrums which resulted in SEVERE glares from a few elderly people around the restaurant.
-As we walked back to our room past the pool bar after a not so fun dinner, I did have a moment reminiscing of my old life.
+As we walked back to our room past the pool bar after a not-so-fun dinner, I did have a moment reminiscing of my old life.

 With the exception of dinner, it was a really good day.
 My challenge at the moment is trying to get my daughter to sleep whilst I potter around in the same room.
 She just asked me why I ate her.
 I told her I didn’t eat her.
 She followed up by asking me how she got in my tummy when she was a baby then.
 Never a dull moment around here.